Episode 63 - Part 1: Two Different Race Nutrition Plans for Sunny Coast 70.3 With Jason Currie

 Athletes that have a race nutrition plan, perform better than those that don‘t.

 To kick us off for Part 1, Jason Currie shares his race nutrition plan that resulted in a 51-minute PB!
 It was the first time Jase has ever had a plan, developed as part of the Triathlon Nutrition Academy program.
-It was perfect for Jase and just what he needed.
+It’s perfect for Jase and what he needed.

 Doors to the Academy open again January 21st 2023!!

 Follow Jason on Instagram

 Join our FREE Dietitian Approved Crew Facebook group: facebook.com/groups/DietitianApprovedCrew